emma-ladouceur/CCRScale/README.md

 **np_means** Mean diversity of never-ploughed fields at each scale and for each metric.
 Used to calculate relative percentages of old field recovery.

-OTHER ENTITIES: **model objects** Each linear mixed effects model used in this analyses is saved as a model object so you can just load them to recreate figures, rather than run them on your local machine.
+OTHER ENTITIES: **model objects** Each linear mixed effects model used in this analyses is saved as a model object so you can just load them to recreate figures, rather than run them on your local machine.</code>

 ### R Scripts
 This code is designed to be a pedagogic example of examining biodiversity change across scales.